 What is your connection with Business Impact NW?

 “One of my friends was also an entrepreneur and we were talking about my aspirations of starting a business and she suggested that I connect with Business Impact NW.
 She told me that they provide business coaching and classes for entrepreneurs.
-I did some research and decided to sign up for the individual coaching.
-I also attended classes for startups and I’ve been hooked ever since.
+I did some research and decided to sign up for the individual coaching and also attend classes for startups.
+I’ve been hooked ever since.
 I always get really great information.
 I have learned how to keep your business going and they have assisted me with navigating through my pivoting stage.

 The coaching has been absolutely amazing.
 They introduced me to the different financing options available, including federal government and SBA disaster loans.”

 What are the next steps for your business and services and how do you manage your outreach and connect with community?